pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 Unit testing helps you answer all the *'Is this going to work if I insert X?'* or *Does X still return the same results now that I have implemented Y?'* scnearios.
 It does it by simulating actions with mock data and checking if everything is outputted in the format you expect it to be.

-This guide is a great starting point for your journey in testing Angular applications.
+This guide is a great starting point for your journey in testing Angular applications and unit teting in general.
 In order to get the most out of the guide, you need to have some knowledge of JavaScipt and building Angular applications.

 Angular is built with [testing in mind](https://docs.angularjs.org/guide/unit-testing).
-If you are new to writing unit tests, Angular is a great starting point to get deeper into the topic.
 The framework allows simulation of server-side requests and abstraction of the [document object model](https://en.wikipedia.org/wiki/Document_Object_Model) , thus providing an environment for testing out numerous scenarios.
 Additionally, Angular's dependency injection allows every component to be mocked and tested in different scopes.

  We'll start off by setting up the environment and looking at how [Jasmine](http://jasmine.github.io/2.4/introduction.html), [Karma](https://karma-runner.github.io/1.0/index.html) and [Angular Mocks](https://docs.angularjs.org/api/ngMock) work together to provide an easy and seamless testing experience in Angular.
 Then, we will have a look at the different building blocks of tests.
 Lastly, we will use the newly acquired knowledge to build sample tests for controllers, services, directives, filters, routes and promises.